What’s the connection between AMBA and BGA?

 What are the requirements to becoming an educational member?

-Business Schools need to complete an application form, and require proof of national accreditation or certification, alongside financial statements here to see the various fees associated with all three.
+Business Schools need to complete an application form, and require proof of national accreditation or certification, alongside financial statements.
+Click here to learn more about the various fees associated with BGA’s services.

 Is accreditation a pre-requisite for my students to access BGA’s student and graduate membership platform?